![]() |

 Beginning in 1949, F7Fs were flown to the then-U.S. Navy storage facility at Naval Air Station Litchfield Park, Arizona.
 Although the vast majority of the airframes were eventually scrapped, a number of examples were purchased as surplus.
 The surviving Tigercats were primarily used as water bombers to fight wildfires in the 1960s and 1970s and Sis-Q Flying Services of Santa Rosa, California, operated an F7F-3N tanker in this role until retirement in the late 1980s.

-The F-14 Tomcat was designed as both an air superiority fighter and a long-range naval interceptor.
+The F-14 Tomcat was designed as both an air superiority fighter naval interceptor.

 At the time of filming, the only recognizable star in the movie was Tom Cruise, who was known as a teen idol from 1983’s “Risky Business.”.